top of page

 In addition to a walk-in pantry, there are several targeted storage solutions we often specify to make the most of available cabinetry:

-• Trash pull-outs: Built-in waste and recycling pull-outs keep bins hidden and free up floor space.
+• Trash pull-outs: Built-in waste and recycling pull-outs in lower cabinets keep bins hidden and free up floor space.

 • Dedicated knife and cutlery storage: Integrated knife pull-outs or cutlery organizers improve safety and free up drawer space.

-• Cabinets on the back of the island: Adding storage to the island’s rear gives you a place for less frequently used items—like specialty bakeware or seasonal platters—while maintaining a clean front-facing look for entertaining.
+• Base cabinets on the back of the island: Adding storage to the island's rear gives you a place for less frequently used items—like specialty bakeware or seasonal items—while maintaining a clean front-facing look for entertaining.

 An open concept kitchen doesn't have to mean compromised storage.
 A thoughtfully designed walk-in pantry, paired with smart cabinetry features like pull-outs and island storage, gives you the best of both worlds: a bright, open room that's also highly functional.